Piper Cooks

 Can Florentine cookies be frozen?

-Mine are but most recipes I've read contain a few tablespoons of all purpose flour.
-I use almond flour instead.
+My florentine cookies are gluten-free but most recipes I've read contain a few tablespoons of all-purpose flour.
+I use almond flour instead of all-purpose flour.

 florentine cookies stacked